VyperGroup/aero/src/AeroSandbox/src/apis/CustomViews/README.md

 ## Events (parent)

-* `onurlchange`: This requires code inside of all the location hooks.
+* `onurlchange`: This requires code inside of all the location hooks to work
 * `onhashchange` (proxied to the parent)